Vision, Mission and Values

 Country of Origin: UK

-He is the husband of Ruth and they have four children, and five grandchildren.
+He is the husband of Ruth and they have four children, and six grandchildren.
 They live at Mill Grove in East London, a Christian household and community for children and families needing love and care.
-Keith is a minister, preaches week by week in a range of different churches, a tutor at Spurgeon’s college UK and lecture and teach in seminaries around the world.
-Among the books that he has written or edited are The Bible (Narrative and Illustrated), In His Image, Masterpieces of the Bible, A Place for Us, The Growth of Love, and In the Meantime.
+Keith is a minister, preaches week by week in a range of different churches, a tutor at Spurgeon’s college UK and lectures and teaches in seminaries around the world.
+Among the books that he has written or edited are The Bible (Narrative and Illustrated), In His Image, Masterpieces of the Bible, A Place for Us, The Growth of Love, In the Meantime and Entry Point (with Haddon Willmer).
 In his life and theological reflection Keith draws from a number of disciplines including: Literature, Theology, Sociology, Child Development, Theology, Social Work, and Community Development.
 His PhD was on Pandita Ramabai, a female Indian theologian.
 His interests include mountaineering, sailing, music and chess.